Why and how to plan for some easy summer learning for your kids with dyslexia.

 Summer is just around the corner and many of us are considering what, if any, academic learning to do over the next few months.

-Reasons not to do summer school
+Reasons NOT to do summer school

 Before we talk about when and why to plan for some summer learning, let’s look at a few reasons NOT to do summer school.

-When and why summer learning is good
+When summer learning may be good

 - Kids forget less.
 The bottom line is that all kids forget some of what they learned over the summer break.
 By spending a small amount of time either daily or a few days per week, that summer slide will be less.